canopyclimate/golive/readme.md

 > **Note**
 > When you patch a view in GoLive, we first give you an opportunity to re-handle the “request,” parsing it as needed, before calling `HandleParams`.
 In Phoenix terms, path params are handled different from URL query params: path params are parsed out at the muxer layer, URL query params in the more traditional `HandleParams` callback.
 This is a consequence of our decision to let you bring your own muxer, but may be unexpected for those familiar with Phoenix.

+## live.JS

+GoLive includes a struct, `JS`, that provides API to precompose client-side commands that do not require a roundtrip to the server, [much like Phoenix.LiveView.JS](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html) does.
+This is useful for doing light DOM manipulation without writing JavaScript, and is a feature of the `phoenix_live_view` JavaScript client protocol.

+Currently only `Hide`, `Show`, and `Toggle` are implemented; we plan to implement the remaining utility commands soon.

 ## License